dadorner-msft/activationws/README.md

 ActivationWs web service requires access to `https://activation.sls.microsoft.com`

+> I'd like to evaluate ActivationWs, however I do not have access to the Extended Security MAK key yet.
+How can I evaluate ActivationWs beforehand?

+> You can evaluate ActivationWs by activating Windows using your Windows 7 or Server 2008/R2 MAK key.

+> After successfully deploying the licenses using ActivationWs, how can I verify the deployment of the extended security updates?

+Please take a look at [this](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807) blog article, which outlines the available updates to verify the deployment.

 > Activate-Product.ps1 fails with "[Error] Failed to install the product key."

 - Verify that you meet the ESU requiements, listed here: [How-to-get-Extended-Security-Updates](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807)
 - Run the 'Activate-License.ps1' script as administrator
 - Check your product key

-If it fails, even though you followed these steps, please run `slmgr.vbs /ipk <product key>` and check the result.
+If it fails even though you followed these steps, please run `slmgr.vbs /ipk <product key>` and check the result.

 > Activate-Product.ps1 fails with "[Error] Product activation failed (3221549105)."